iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

     project_id: ${{ env.GCP_PROJECT_ID }}
 ```

-Another step within this job needs access to the Google Cloud CLI i.e. the `gcloud` commands.
-This step therefore sets up the Google Cloud SDK based on the resources enabled on the project (referenced via `project_id`).
+As always, Google needs to verify the identity of the GitHub Actions runner machine, as well as install the appropriate commands.

 ```yaml
 - name: Get Cloud Run Service URL